-The person weights ranged from 19.0 to 4777.6, with an average of 398.5, a coefficient of variation of 0.78.
-The final person weights after post stratification ranged from 16.2 to 6502.7, with an average of 492.6 and a coefficient of variation of 0.87.
+The final Cycle 5 person weights after post stratification to the New Zealand population ranged from 21.5 to 15,472.1, with an average of 780.9 and a coefficient of variation of 0.98.

 Person weights can be used in the calculation of incidence and prevalence figures for personal offences, and for the analysis of self-completion lifetime prevalence data and of most data from the CAPI section.